 - 3. ADDITIONAL INSURED.
 Commercial General Liability, Commercial Automobile Liability, and Pollution Liability Insurance shall include the State of Washington and all authorized Purchasers (and their agents, officers, and employees) as Additional Insureds evidenced by copy of the Additional Insured Endorsement attached to the Certificate of Insurance on such insurance policies. - 4.
 CERTIFICATE OF INSURANCE.
-Prior to execution of the Contract, Contractor shall furnish to Enterprise Services, as evidence of the insurance coverage required by this Contract, a certificate of insurance satisfactory to Enterprise Services that insurance, in the above-stated kinds and minimum amounts, has been secured.
-In addition, no less than ten (10) days prior to coverage expiration, Contractor shall furnish to Enterprise Services an updated or renewed certificate of insurance, satisfactory to Enterprise Services, that insurance, in the above-stated kinds and minimum amounts, has been secured.
+Prior to execution of the Contract, CONTRACTOR shall furnish to Enterprise Services, as evidence of the insurance coverage required by this Contract, a certificate of insurance satisfactory to Enterprise Services that insurance, in the above-stated kinds and minimum amounts, has been secured.
+In addition, no less than ten (10) days prior to coverage expiration, CONTRACTOR shall furnish to Enterprise Services an updated or renewed certificate of insurance, satisfactory to Enterprise Services, that insurance, in the above-stated kinds and minimum amounts, has been secured.
 Failure to maintain or provide proof of insurance, as required, will result in contract cancellation.
 All policies and certificates of insurance shall include the Contract number stated on the cover of this Contract.
-All certificates of Insurance and any related insurance documents shall be delivered to Enterprise Services by U.S. mail, postage prepaid, or sent via email, and shall be sent to the address as Enterprise Services may specify in writing: - US Mail: Contracts & Procurement Contract Insurance Certificate Contract No. FY25-MAINST-ADMIN
+All certificates of Insurance and any related insurance documents shall be delivered to Enterprise Services by U.S. mail, postage prepaid, or sent via email, and shall be sent to the address or email address set forth below or to such other address or email address as Enterprise Services may specify in writing:

+US Mail: Contracts & Procurement - Contract Insurance Certificate Contract No. FY26-MAINST-ADMIN

-Washington Dept. of Archaeology & Historic Preservation Attn: Marivic Quintanilla PO Box 48343 Olympia, WA 98504-8343
+Washington Dept. of Archaeology & Historic Preservation Attn:

+Marivic Quintanilla PO Box 48343

+Olympia, WA 98504-8343

+Email: Contracts@dahp.wa.gov

-Email: contracts@dahp.wa.gov Note: For Email notice, the Email Subject line must state: Contract Insurance Certificate: Contract No. FY25-MAINST-ADMIN
+Note: For Email notice, the Email Subject line must state:

+Contract Insurance Certificate: Contract No. FY26-MAINST-ADMIN

 5. PRIMARY COVERAGE.
-Contractor's insurance shall apply as primary and shall not seek contribution from any insurance or self-insurance maintained by, or provided to, the additional insureds listed above including, at a minimum, the State of Washington and/or any Purchaser.
-All insurance or self-insurance of the State of Washington and/or Purchasers shall be excess of any insurance provided by Contractor or subcontractors.
+CONTRACTOR's insurance shall apply as primary and shall not seek contribution from any insurance or self-insurance maintained by, or provided to, the additional insureds listed above including, at a minimum, the State of Washington and/or any Purchaser.
+All insurance or self-insurance of the State of Washington and/or Purchasers shall be excess of any insurance provided by the CONTRACTOR or subcontractors.